iamwfx/crs_3850_5850_mapping_countermapping/Week3_qgis2/README.md

 Now close out of the attribute table, right click on your **NY_blck_grp_2020** layer again and select **Filter..**.

 Now we'll write a short expression that filters for these counties.
-In the **Provider Specific Filter Expression** use this: `"COUNTYFP" = '005' OR "COUNTYFP" = '047'  OR  "COUNTYFP" = '061' OR  "COUNTYFP" = '081'OR  "COUNTYFP"  '085'`.
+In the **Provider Specific Filter Expression** use this: `"COUNTYFP" = '005' OR "COUNTYFP" = '047'  OR  "COUNTYFP" = '061' OR  "COUNTYFP" = '081' OR  "COUNTYFP" = '085'`.

 Zoom to your layer.
 You should see something like this:
 <p align='center'>